zzz-client/zzz/Readme.md

 ### Authorization

-The Authorization module allows reuse of Authorizations so that Models can refer to them by name.
+The Authorization module adds a key for specifying the authorization via key/value instead of having it inside of `Headers`.

 Example Entity using a manual Authorization: